-Welcome To the world of Smart Lighting and exponential possibility.
+Welcome To the world of Smart Connected Lighting and its exponential possibility.
 As lighting systems get smarter, a vision of autonomous, self-commissioning illumination systems is emerging where illumination plays an active role in managing human health and well-being, improving worker productivity, providing wireless communications, and improving building management system operation.

 “Light bulbs are destined to become an essential fixture in the IoT revolution”

 Industry 4.0 will continue to be driven by connectivity solutions that don’t stop at smartphones.
 Sensors too have become more accurate and efficient.
 They consume less power, can detect greater ranges and can often be connected wirelessly to other devices to form a network that can monitor everything from one end of the business to the other.